Better Commit Policy for Jira Cloud

 Ready for the Enterprise

-Unlike free alternatives, Better Commit Policy is:
+Unlike free or home-grown solutions, Better Commit Policy is:

 - Commercially supported